 Obscure Scale will primarily attack younger twigs.
 Finding the problem early will make management much easier.

 Control is difficult, as new bugs often settle in where the previous bugs lived, which provides it with some protection from pesticides.
 But you can spray an insecticide during summer when Obscure scale is active.

-Another form of scale is Kermes scale, which can be controled with an oil spray in the Spring while the tree is dormant.
-This must be applied before the tree leafs out.
+Another form of scale is Kermes scale, which can be controlled with an oil spray in the Spring while the tree is dormant.
+This must be applied before the tree leaves emerge in Spring.
 An additional spray in the fall can can further kill scale that was missed, as they migrate during the fall.

 A common and fatal disease can be a fungus commonly known as Oak Wilt.

 Oak Wilt is a fungus spread by the Nitidulid Beetle that disrupts the water circulation system in an Oak Tree and is often fatal.
 Recently pruned limbs or damaged bark will attract the Beetle and infect the tree.
 Once infected, it is difficult to cure or stop.